What is STEM+M?

 Will my child be able to participate in sports, music, and other school programs if they attend the Tri-State STEM+M Early College High School?

 Yes, your child will be more than able to participate in all activities that your home school district offers.
 The Ohio Department of Education, Ohio Revised Code 3313.537, allows STEM school students to participate in extracurricular activities in their local school district.

 Is the school accredited?

 Yes.
-Tri-State Early College STEM-M Collaborative is accredited by the Ohio Department of Education and has its own specific STEM designation as a public school.
+Tri-State STEM+M Early College High School is accredited by the Ohio Department of Education and has its own specific STEM designation as a public school.

 “Providing students access to a focused STEM education will be a huge step forward for the region.
 I own and operate a network of eight veterinary hospitals with plans to expand and having access to a well trained, highly qualified workforce is paramount to the continued growth of my business and profession.”
 Mike Dyer, DVM